-8. Is it not a matter of why this needs to end and about when to end a marriage?
-If yes, then you need to assess why you feel so hurried about ending the relationship.
+- Is it not a matter of why this needs to end but instead about when it needs to end?
+If yes, then you need to assess why you feel so rushed about ending the relationship.

-Answering these questions will help you make a lot of decisions and now let’s know about what to do when you are not happy in your marriage.
+Answering these questions will help you make a lot of decisions moving forward.

 Make a decision to leave with consciousness, integrity, and respect

 This means that your departure should be preceded by honest discussions with your spouse.
 Do not make this life-impacting decision unilaterally, even if your spouse does not agree with how you view the marriage problems.

 There are two of you in the relationship and you owe it to the relationship to bring the other person into the conversation.
 Do not just walk out, leaving a note on the table.

 Preserve your integrity and respect your spouse by having an adult conversation (several, in fact) about why this appears to be the only viable path to follow now.